Why The Military And Corporate America Want To Make AI Explain Itself

 “The whole process is not transparent,” says Xia “Ben” Hu, an assistant professor of computer science and engineering at Texas A&M and leader of one of the teams in the DARPA program.
 His group aims to produce what it calls “shallow models”: mathematical constructs that behave, at least in certain cases, similarly to deep-learning algorithms while being simple enough for humans to understand.

-Another team, from the Stanford University spin-off research group SRI International, plans to use what are called generative adversarial networks.
+Another team, from the Bay Area research institution SRI International, plans to use what are called generative adversarial networks.
 Those are pairs of AI systems in which one is trained to produce realistic data in a particular category and the other is trained to distinguish the generated data from authentic samples.
 The purpose, in this case, is to generate explanations similar to those that might be given by humans.

 The team plans to test its approach on a data set called MovieQA, which consists of 15,000 multiple choice questions about movies along with data like their scripts and subtitled video clips.